mhollanders/occARU/README.md

 ![](man/figures/surveys.png)

-Key design choices in occARU are hierarchical multispecies spatial and temporal Gaussian processes, implemented with sum-to-zero constraints for identifiability and orthogonal projection to retain fixed effects.
-Interspecific correlations are estimated for responses to predictors and random effects.
+Key design choices in occARU are hierarchical multispecies spatial and temporal Gaussian processes, implemented with orthogonal projection to retain fixed effects.
+Interspecific correlations are estimated for responses to predictors and random effects to explore species interactions.

 ```r
 # variance partitions